-Figure 3.3: Diagram of the blind load-unload world.
+Figure 3-3: Diagram of the blind load-unload world.
 This world has five states.
 The horizontal axis corresponds to the positioning of the cart.
 The vertical axis indicates whether the cart is loaded.
 The agent is completely blind: no matter what the state of the world, it observes the same thing.
 The world is also only three lengths long, making for the potential for shorter deliveries.
-Other than these differences, the problem is the same as the one in figure 3.2.
+Other than these differences, the problem is the same as the one in figure 3-2.
 Each trial begins in the left-most state and lasts 100 time steps.
 Optimal performance is 25 deliveries.

-Figure 3.4: Comparison of REINFORCE to normalized importance sampling on the problem in figure 3.2.
+Figure 3-4: Comparison of REINFORCE to normalized importance sampling on the problem in figure 3-2.
 All graphs were generated from 10 runs of the algorithm.
 The plotted lines are the (from top to bottom), maximum, third quartile, median, first quartile, and minimum returns for each time step across the 10 runs.
-At the top are the results from REINFORCE with external memory.
-On the left are the results from normalized importance sampling with external memory.
+On the left are the results from REINFORCE with external memory.
+In the middle are the results from normalized importance sampling with external memory.
 On the right are the results for normalized importance sampling with internal memory.

-Figure 3.5: Comparison of placing the memory bits externally as part of the environment to modeling them explicitly as an internal part of the agent for the problem in figure 3.3.
+Figure 3-5: Comparison of placing the memory bits externally as part of the environment to modeling them explicitly as an internal part of the agent for the problem in figure 3-3.
 Both graphs were generated from 10 runs of the normalized importance sampling algorithm.
 The plotted lines are the (from top to bottom), maximum, third quartile, median, first quartile, and minimum returns for each time step across the 10 runs.

-(one memory bit); this results in twenty independent policy parameters.
-Figure 3.4 compares using the importance sampling estimate in two different ways to the REINFORCE algorithm (Williams 1992).
-We consider both "external" memory where the memory is made to be part of the environment (i.e. the action space is now all possible combinations of moving and setting the memory bit and the observation space is all possible combinations of position and memory state) and "internal" memory where the memory model is explicit as described in this chapter.
+of position and memory state) and "internal" memory where the memory model is explicit as described in this chapter.
 REINFORCE can only use external memory.
 On the left is the result of running the REINFORCE algorithm with an external memory representation.
 In the middle is the result of using external memory with the normalized importance sampling estimator.
 And, on the right is the result of using internal memory with normalize importance sampling.
 The REINFORCE results are for the best settings for the step size schedule and the bias term.
 Yet, it still frequently gets stuck in local minima and only 2 out of the 10 experiments manage to converge to a near-optimal solution (in roughly 500 trials).
 By comparison, the importance sampling algorithm usually converges in approximately 100 trials with external memory and almost always converges within 50 trials with internal memory.

-To consider a more drastic example, we constructed a blind loadunload problem, as shown in figure 3.3.
+To consider a more drastic example, we constructed a blind load-unload problem, as shown in figure 3-3.
 In this case, we give the agent four memory states (two memory bits).
-Figure 3.5 compares the result of internal and external memory for the normalized importance sampling estimate.
+Figure 3-5 compares the result of internal and external memory for the normalized importance sampling estimate.
 Again, we see a clear gain by explicitly modeling the memory dynamics.
 With an increase in the importance of memory, we see an increase in the difference between external and internal memory representations.
-Whereas figure 3.4 demonstrates a 2-fold speed-up, figure 3.5 demonstrates a 10-fold speed-up due to internal memory.
+Whereas figure 3-4 demonstrates a 2-fold speed-up, figure 3-5 demonstrates a